isaaCecurity/Threat-Intelligence-Findings/README.md

 3. summarize the relevance of the threat for defenders and operations teams
 4. keep the repository updated with concise, accurate write-ups that reflect current threat activity

-## Why This Matters for Employers
-Maintaining this repository shows an ability to:
-- stay current with the evolving threat landscape
-- interpret security research into actionable documentation
-- apply threat intelligence knowledge to real-world security posture improvements
-- present findings in a structured, professional way

-## Recommended Structure for Entries
-Each entry should include:
-- threat name or campaign
-- description and context
-- affected systems and components
-- tactics, techniques, and procedures (TTPs)
-- indicators of compromise (IoCs)
-- mitigation or detection guidance
-- sources and references

-## Next Steps
-Use this repository as a central location for threat research notes and documented investigations.
-Update entries regularly and reference real-world incidents, vendor reports, or advisory notices to show a growing and current understanding of cybersecurity risk.